Olle Eksell

 Carl Olof Lennart "Olle" Eksell (March 22, 1918 – April 11, 2007) was a Swedish graphic designer and poster artist, and a professor until 2001.
-He was married to artist Ruthel Günzberger.
 He gave shape to the classic Mazetti eyes, a motif he designed in the 1950s for Ögon Cacao, a Swedish chocolate brand.
 He was a member of the world jury of typography at the International Center for Graphic Arts in New York.
 He wrote the book Design = Economy where he advocated for integrating aesthetic principles with economic functionality.

+Personal life

 Eksell was born in Ål, Sweden.
+Eksell was married to the graphic designer and drafter Ruthel Eksell, with whom he had one daughter.